Slow-roll approximation in quantum cosmology: Discussion

 The first regards the discussion about the late-time future of the classical histories in the $m^2 \phi^2$ model (we mentioned above in \textbf{Regime of validity of our result} that this part of the minisuperspace lies beyond the scope of our calculation). \cite{PhysRevD.46.1546} argues that because $a^\Im$ and $\phi^\Im$ are ``approximately zero'' after some period of inflation (indeed we showed in \S\ref{Lorreg} that these functions decay as $H(\phi^\Re)^{-1} H(\phioRe)^{-2} (a^\Re)^{-2}$ and $H(\phi^\Re)^{-1} H(\phioRe)^{-2} (a^\Re)^{-3}$ during inflation respectively), they will remain this way after inflation has ended.
 This is unclear.
 For example, if we consider the evolution of a NB instanton along the Lorentzian line $\zturn + t$, for which $a(\zturn + t_1) = b, \phi(\zturn+t_1) = \chi$ for some $H(\phioRe) t_1 \gg 1$, we found that the solution does \textit{not} remain approximately real for times $t \gg t_1$ (this is a numerical result that we found to be true in each case we examined, including in the $V = m^2 \phi^2$ model).
 Instead, e.g., $a^\Im$ diverges away from its decaying path and follows $a^\Im \sim \pm a^\Re$.
 This result does not invalidate the claim that there is a (na\"ive\footnote{Large quantum fluctuations in an eternally expanding universe prohibit it from being eternally classical.}) classical regime in the infinite volume limit -- we are merely pointing out that neither our current analysis nor the one in \cite{PhysRevD.46.1546} provides evidence for it.

-The second comment regards the claimed existence of specific other $O(4)$-symmetric saddles on $B^4$, namely generalizations of the $n \notin \{ 0,1 \}$ saddles of Fig. \ref{fig:M2} (constant potential) to slow roll models (this point was mentioned in \S\ref{Euclreg}).
+The second comment regards the claimed existence of specific other $O(4)$-symmetric saddles on $B^4$, namely generalizations of the $n \notin \{ 0,1 \}$ saddles of Fig. \ref{fig:M2} (constant potential) to slow-roll models (this point was mentioned in \S\ref{Euclreg}).
 As we mentioned, we found neither numerical nor analytic evidence for such saddles.

 The final comment regards the calculation of $S^\Im$ (our Eq. \eqref{Sbchi}).
 Ref. \cite{PhysRevD.46.1546} finds $S^\Im \propto (\HoRe)^{-2}$ (applied to the quadratic model), but was not able to find the proportionality constant.
 Our detailed calculation determines the constant, which indeed coincides with the known constant in the case of a constant potential. \\